-The bond market was positive for a second consecutive quarter, outperforming on an absolute but not relative basis, as investors continued to take on risk in 3Q.
-The Bloomberg Barclays US Aggregate Bond Index, a general measure of the bond market, rose 0.62%.
-Interest rates remained zero-bound, as the yield on the 10year US Treasury note remained range-bound, closing the quarter at 0.69% from 1.92% at the end of 2019.
-The shortest end of the curve fell in 2Q as the Fed cut its Fed funds target rate, with the yield on 3-month Treasury bills falling to 0.10% as of Q3, from 1.54% at the start of the year.Riskier parts of the bond market such as US high yield debt gained the most in the third quarter, buoyed by the market's risk-on sentiment.
-The Bloomberg Barclays Capital High Yield Index, a measure of lower-rated corporate bonds, rallied 4.6%.
-Mortgage-backed continued to show slight gains in the third quarter.
-The Bloomberg Barclays Capital Mortgage-Backed Securities Index rose 0.11%.
-Municipal bonds rallied slightly more; the Bloomberg Barclays Capital Muni Index gained 1.2%.
+The bond market was positive for a third consecutive quarter, outperforming on an absolute but not relative basis, as investors continued to take on risk in Q4.
+The Bloomberg Barclays US Aggregate Bond Index, a general measure of the bond market, rose 0.67%.
+Interest rates remained zero-bound, as the yield on the 10-year US Treasury note remained range-bound, closing the quarter at 0.91% from 1.92% at the end of 2019.

+Riskier parts of the bond market such as US high yield debt gained the most in the fourth quarter, buoyed by the market's risk-on sentiment.
+The Bloomberg Barclays Capital High Yield Index, a measure of lower-rated corporate bonds, rallied 6.5%.
+Mortgage-backed continued to show slight gains in the quarter.
+The Bloomberg Barclays Capital Mortgage-Backed Securities Index rose 0.24%.
+Municipal bonds rallied slightly more; the Bloomberg Barclays Capital Muni Index gained 1.8%.